 Imagery and raster data contains information that can be used to identify patterns, find features, and understand change across landscapes.
 To extract information from imagery, you can process or analyze the data.
 For example, you can calculate a vegetation index to get an understanding of vegetation coverage from a multiband image or find suitable locations to build solar power plants using statewide elevation and land cover raster data.

-Raster analysis tools are identified in the Tools pane by the raster tool icon .
+Raster analysis can be performed by tools that are identified in the Tools pane by the raster tool icon and by raster functions that are identified by the raster function icon .

 Note:

 If you do not see the Analysis button in Map Viewer, contact your ArcGIS administrator.
-You may not have the privileges required to perform analysis.
+You may not have the privileges or credits required to perform analysis.

 Learn more about licensing requirements for spatial analysis

-- Click a toolbox to expand the tools.
-Alternatively, use the search box to search for a tool or keyword.
+- Click a category to expand it.
+Alternatively, use the search box to search by name or keyword.

-- Update the tool parameters, including selecting input layers, naming the output layers, and updating any required configurations.
+- Update the remaining parameters, including naming the output layers, and updating any required configurations.

 Tip:

-Hover over a parameter to view the help.
-You can also click Learn more to open the tool help topic.
+Click the help icon beside a parameter to view the help.
+You can also click Learn more to open the help topic.

-- Click Environment settings to view and update the environments that are used by the tool.
+- Click Environment settings to view and update the environments that are used during the processing.

-- Click Estimate credits to calculate the number of credits that will be consumed when the tool is run.
+- Click Estimate credits to calculate the number of credits that will be consumed during analysis.

 - Click Run.

-The tool runs and the output datasets are added to the web map.
-Information about the tool operation, including unsuccessful runs, is added to the analysis history for the web map.
+The analysis runs and the output datasets are added to the web map.
+Information about the operation, including unsuccessful runs, is added to the analysis history for the web map.

 Supported data

-One or more input datasets are required for analysis tools.
-Some tools only work with certain data types.
+One or more input datasets are required for analysis.
+Some tools and functions only work with certain data types.
 For example, Aggregate Points requires an input layer containing point features, and the Aggregate Multidimensional Raster tool requires a multidimensional imagery layer.
-The data must be added to the map to be used in analysis tools.

 The following data types are supported for feature inputs: